International Trade Administration (ITA), Department of Commerce.

 II.
 Method of Collection

 When an interested party files a request for a textile and apparel safeguard action with CITA, ten copies of any such request must be provided in a paper format.
 If business confidential information is provided, two copies of a non-confidential version must also be provided.
+If CITA determines that the request provides the necessary information to be considered, it publishes a Federal Register notice seeking public comments on the request.
 To the extent business confidential information is provided, a non-confidential version must also be provided.
+Any interested party may submit information to rebut, clarify, or correct public comments submitted by any interested party.

 OMB Control Number: 0625-0266.